Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Collection

-Returns the collection's objects as an array.
+Returns the objects of the given collection as an array.

 **See also:**